roadwarriorkata/architecture/03 SolutionDetails/ADR0001WarriorBasicArchitecture.md

 - Build in the cloud, build cloud native solutions where deployment, monitoring and operations can be automated with APIs.
 - Design for simplicity, we strive for simple architectures, which are easier to communicate, build, deploy, operate, and evolve.
 - Design for modular landscape, we balance loose coulpling and coherence.
-- Design for external integration, we allow to connect to a growing eco system.
+- Design for external integration, we allow to connect to a growing ecosystem.

 ### 1.2.2 Quality Requirements
 Quality Requirements: [ISO2510](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010)

-For detailled information on relevance for Warrior application please consult: [ProblemDefinition.md](/01%20ProblemDefintion/ProblemDefinition.md)
+For detailled information on relevance for the Road Warrior application please consult: [ProblemDefinition.md](/01%20ProblemDefintion/ProblemDefinition.md)

 For the overall architecture pattern decision the following quality requirements are considered most relevant: